 We allow honey beekeeping in community gardens and qualifying residential and commercial properties.
-We provide guidelines to help residents keep safe and formalize beekeepers' responsibilities.
+We provide guidelines to help residents keep safe and formalize honey beekeepers' responsibilities.

 Get details on:

 While honey beekeeping in an urban setting can be a powerful way to connect to the natural environment and our food system, misinformation about the benefits and impacts of urban honey beekeeping is common.

 If you are interested in becoming an urban honey beekeeper, review the myths and facts before deciding if this is the right activity for you.

 If you are ready to start keeping honey bees in Vancouver, you need to follow three steps before setting up your apiary (bee yard):